GatorEducator/GatorMiner/CONTRIBUTING.md

 #### Test GatorMiner with Sample Data

-When working on GatorMiner, you are welcome to test the tool with the sample markdown documents and JSON reports we have provided in [resources](resources), for example:
+When working on GatorMiner, you are welcome to test the tool with the sample markdown documents and JSON reports we have provided in [resources](resources).
+For example, you can enter the following path(s) to the `Streamlit` interface to test the project with Local File System input.

 ```shell
 resources/sample_md_reflections/lab1, resources/sample_md_reflections/lab2, resources/sample_md_reflections/lab3